IlyaSemenov/vue-valibot/README.md

 - HTML5 validation passes (if enabled).
 - Valibot validation passes (if used).

-The first argument is the (possibly validated) composable input, the rest arguments are the submit function arguments.
-If `input` was not provided, it's not prepended to the submit function arguments.
+If `input` and/or `schema` were provided, the first argument passed to the submit callback is the (possibly validated) form input.
+The rest of the arguments are the submit function arguments.

 During execution, `submitting` is true.
 After successfull execution, `submitted` is true.